 Method 4.
 Format SD Card for Switch via MiniTool Partition Wizard

 MiniTool Partition Wizard is a multifunctional partition manager focusing on data recovery, hard drive optimization, hard drive repair, and file system conversions.
 Here’s how to use it to format a microSD card to FAT32.

 Step 1.
-In the main interface, and then select SD card from the disk map and click on Format Partition from the left pane.
+Launch the MiniTool software to enter its main interface, and then select SD card from the disk map and click on Format Partition from the left pane.

 Step 2.
 Select FAT32 from the file system drop-down menu, and you can set its Partition Label and Cluster Size based on your needs.
 Click on OK.

 Step 3.
 Click on Apply to execute the operation.

 Once formatted, you can use the SD card on Nintendo Switch.